WebAssembly/interface-types/proposals/host-bindings/Overview.md

 ## Toolchains

-Offering convenient access to JS + Web APIs is crucial to the usefulness of this proposal.
+Offering convenient access to JavaScript + Web APIs is crucial to the usefulness of this proposal.
 Tooling should represent these bindings at a source code level via attributes.
-This will allow our LLVM backend to extract binding information, and generate an appropriate JS Bindings section.
+This will allow our LLVM backend to extract binding information, and generate an appropriate Host Bindings section.

 ### WebIDL